CST Trackball Ball Bearing Upgrade Kit

 Compatibility

 This kit should be compatible with most CST opto-mechanical trackballs.
-I do not know whether it will fit the new P.I.
+They fit the new P.I.
 Engineering “X-Keys” trackballs.
 The CST2545 is an “L-Trac” trackball, but not all trackballs sold under the L-Trac brand name use the same bearings.
-Your best bet is to simply look at the bearings when you open the trackball to clean it–if it looks like the picture you’re probably OK.
+Your best bet is to simply look at the bearings when you open the trackball to clean it–if it looks like thisĀ picture, you are probably OK.

 Editorial